DePuy Attune Knee Replacements

 DePuy Attune knee replacements promise quicker recovery and more natural movement.
 But hundreds of patients needed revision surgery after their Attune implants loosened.
 Some patients have sued DePuy over their faulty Attune knee replacements.

 DePuy engineered its Attune knee replacement to be one of the most advanced on the market.
-But patients have filed hundreds of reports claiming the devices loosened.
+But patients have filed hundreds of reports claiming that the devices loosened.

 At least one study found an “unusually high” failure rate for Attune knee implants.
 The problem may stem from cement failing to bond components to the tibia – one of the bones in the lower leg.